LAHBIBCHRAIKI/UnityCopilot/README.md

 ## 💡 About

-**UnityPilot** is an open-source AI assistant designed for Unity developers.
+**UnityCopilot** is an open-source AI assistant designed for Unity developers.
 It integrates directly into the Unity Editor to help you:

 * Generate scripts and logic via prompts